CarlosMartinez-USDA/chorus/E:\chorus/ReadMe.md.md

   ~~Adds institution_id type="doi (type="ror" is commented out)~~

 **UPDATE REQUIRED**
-Agreement to include ROR id
+- Agreement to include ROR id
 Some ORGs do not have both DOI and ROR ids
+- Valid URIs are created with a URL prefix  (e.g., https://doi.org/).
-A vali URI  and DOIs are often prefixed with  (e.g.., https://doi.org/).
-This text was hardcoded, and condtionally concatenated with DOIs. was in accurately ap
+-  text was hardcoded, and condtionally concatenated with DOIs. was in accurately ap
 This first attempt to pair &lt;institution&&gt; with its respective &lt;institution_id&gt;'s resulted in error.